Throw Carl From the Train!; or

 DAGNY: WHAT THE HELL!

 They throw the train into reverse again, I guess with the intent of returning to Sleepy Eye.
-I’m not sure why they don’t just press on to Springfield, since that’s where everybody but the caboose needs to go, but I guess Springfield’s probably closer.
+I’m not sure why they don’t just press on to Springfield, since that’s where everybody but the caboose needs to go, but I guess Sleepy Eye’s probably closer.

 The music rises magnificently.